 - motor vehicle injury prevention

 Recipients of the award will receive the following:

 - Free one-year SOPHE student membership

 - Complimentary registration at SOPHE’s Annual Conference

-- An opportunity to display and/or provide an oral presentation on the project
+- An opportunity to display a poster and/or provide an oral presentation on the project

 - SOPHE and CDC recognition

 Applicants must be a full time student (9 credit hours or more) in a masters or doctoral degree program in health education, health promotion, behavioral sciences or a related field.

 - Evaluation or dissemination